 Cleans – WD-40 cleans, getting under grease, grime, dirt and oil deposits for an easy, wipe clean finish.
 It’s great at dissolving adhesives too, helping to cleanly remove tape, labels, stickers and excess bonding materials.

-Lubricant – WD-40’s lubricating properties are world-renowned; our secret ingredients are widely dispersed upon application, providing a smooth and easy lubricant for moving parts and mechanisms.
+Lubricant – WD-40’s lubricating properties are world-renowned; our secret ingredients are widely dispersed upon application, which provides a smooth and easy lubricant for moving parts and mechanisms.

 Displaces Moisture – WD-40 displaces moisture quickly and efficiently; it’s great for drying out electrical systems to eliminate moisture-induced short circuits.

-Easy to Use – WD-40 has never been easier to use thanks to the ingenious Smart Straw delivery system, which gives you both wide and narrow application choices, and makes sure you’ll never lose the straw again!
+Easy to Use – WD-40 has never been easier to use thanks to the ingenious Smart Straw delivery system.
+It gives you both wide and narrow application choices, and you’ll never lose the straw again!

 WD-40 Multi-Use Product SmartStraw is one can with literally thousands of uses.
 It protects metal from rust and corrosion, penetrates stuck parts, displaces moisture and is a lubricant for almost anything.
 It even removes grease, grime and more from most surfaces.

-At WD-40 we also have the High Performance Silicone Lubricant…Specially formulated for improved high-pressure performance.
+At WD-40 we also have the High Performance Silicone Lubricant.
+It’s specially formulated for improved high-pressure performance.

-WD-40 High-Performance Silicone Lubricant is ideal for use on high pressure equipment, displacing moisture and providing excellent, lasting lubrication and protection to extend the life of tools, components and apparatus.
+WD-40 High-Performance Silicone Lubricant is ideal for use on high pressure equipment, because it displaces moisture and provides excellent, lasting lubrication and protection to extend the life of tools, components and apparatus.

-As it’s silicone-based, it’s perfect for use on rubber elements such as pipes, window seals, plumbing fittings and belts, as well as metal, plastic and even wood, with no staining.
+It’s silicone-based.
+This means it’s perfect for use on rubber elements such as pipes, window seals, plumbing fittings and belts.
+You can also use it on metal, plastic and even wood, with no staining.